 We prepare a moderator’s script, task assignment descriptions, and a note-taking spreadsheet.
 Finally, we book meeting rooms, and send invites to test candidates.

-Be it in-person or remote test sessions, we like to record the audio, the screen, and the user's facial expressions for later reference.
+Be it in-person or remote test sessions, we like to record the audio, the screen, and the user's facial expressions for later reference and analysis.

-The documented user feedback and notes are color coded and put into context on the prototype screens.
+We then color code the documented user feedback and notes and put them into context on the prototype screens.

 Negative observations are grouped as we identify overbearing topics, for which we then brainstorm possible fixes.

-With input from the entire team, we place the suggested design fixes onto an effort-value matrix to determine priorities.
+With input from the entire team, we place the suggested design fixes onto an effort-value matrix to determine and suggest priorities for the Rimac Technology development team to implement first.

 Low effort & high value (4) or, as we call them, "low-hanging fruit items", are resolved first.
 High effort & high value (2) items are addressed second depending on the project timeline and budget.

 Below is a video of the CEO of Rimac Technology, Mate Rimac, inside the Rimac Nevera.
-Mate demonstrates the OEM Dashboard app after an acceleration test drive on an unused airstrip.
+Mate demonstrates using the OEM Dashboard app to analyze performance after an acceleration test drive on an unused airstrip.
 (April 2021)

 McKnight Media has always been able to deliver everything even though they started with one designer and grew with our needs.
 We went from a basic product with a few users from our internal team and without any design to a complete product that’s sellable to the B2B space.